microsoft/vscode-docs/docs/cpp/cmake-linux.md

 CMake is an open-source, cross-platform tool for building, testing, and packaging software.
 It uses platform and compiler independent configuration files to generate native makefiles that can be used with your compiler, on your platform.

+The CMake Tools extension integrates Visual Studio Code and CMake to make it easy to configure, build, and debug your C++ project using CMake.

 In this tutorial, you'll use the CMake Tools extension for Visual Studio Code to configure, build, and debug a simple C++ CMake project on Linux.
+Aside from installing CMake and your compiler, debugger, the steps in this tutorial apply generally to how you'd use CMake on other platforms, like Windows.

 If you have any trouble, please file an issue for this tutorial in the [VS Code documentation repository](https://github.com/Microsoft/vscode-docs/issues).

 ## Prerequisites

-To successfully complete this tutorial, you need to install the following:
+To successfully complete this tutorial on Ubuntu, install the following:

 1. [Visual Studio Code](/download).
 1. [C++ extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).
 You can install the C/C++ extension by searching for 'c++' in the Extensions view (`kb(workbench.view.extensions)`).